IBM/Xebec HDD Controller with Seagate ST-412 - Park Via DEBUG

 After the "G=100" line is entered, it will appear that the machine has locked up.
 We expect that (because of the "jmp 10a" above).

 5. Examine the ST-412's stepper flag.
-It should be as pictured below.
+It should be in a position that is close to that pictured below.

 st412_cyl_319.jpg